• Skip to primary navigation

 📖 Recipe

-Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces, potatoes and jalapeños served in a white bowl.
+Caldo de Pollo (Mexican Chicken Soup) with carrots, onion, green cabbage, corn cob pieces and jalapenos served in a Mexican clay bowl.

 Caldo de Pollo (Mexican Chicken Soup)